daniel-dara/easyXml/README.md

 I created easyXml because during my endeavors to find a decent XML parser, I got frustrated with the lack of intuitive interface design, missing sample code, and poor documentation of other libraries.
 I wrote easyXml to meet my own needs and to help others who are tired of overly complex parsers.

 This is a young project so the documentation aspect is still to come, however, easyXml is so simple I recommend you learn it from the sample code anyway!
-I found that when I was looking for an XML parser myself, some decent sample code with proper explanations would have been worth a thousand pages of documentation.
+I found that when I was looking for an XML parser myself, some decent sample code with proper explanations would have been worth a thousand pages of documentation (well, figuratively).

-Currently, easyXml only supports a small subset of the XML specifications and features.
-However, development is in progress and I plan to add these important features in the near future.
+Currently, easyXml only supports a subset of the XML specifications and features.
+However, development is in progress and I plan to add any significant features that are missing in the near future.

 easyXml is offered "as is" so use at your own risk.
 I have not stress tested this library and it has no guaranteed performance level.
-It works fine for my needs of reading a basic, hundred line XML file and I hope you find it useful.
+It works fine reading a basic XML file from one to several hundred lines and I hope you find it useful.

-I love feedback so feel free to contact me about bugs, feature requests, or any comments you might have.
+I love feedback so feel free to contact me about bugs, feature requests, or any general comments you might have.

 ## Installation

 ### Linux / OSX

-Note: The makefile currently uses clang++ as the compiler so you can either install clang or you can change the first line of the makefile to <code>CC=g++</code> to use the GNU compiler.
+Note: Use of the makefile requires the packages <code>make</code>, <code>g++</code> (on OSX g++ is aliased to clang++ which will work fine), and <code>ar</code>.
+Most or all of these packages are pre-installed depending on your distro.

 Download the repo with either